Here’s who has (and hasn’t) qualified for the first Republican presidential debate – KION546

 By Eric Bradner, CNN

-(CNN) — The sprint to qualify for Wednesday’s first 2024 Republican presidential debate is still underway for some candidates, even as the top-polling contender, former President Donald Trump, makes plans to skip the showdown in Milwaukee.
+(CNN) — The sprint to qualify for Wednesday’s first 2024 Republican presidential debate is still underway for some candidates, even as the top-polling contender, former President Donald Trump has confirmed he’ll skip the showdown in Milwaukee.

 The Republican National Committee established three requirements for presidential hopefuls to qualify for the August 23 debate stage.